Protected investments/investment guarantees

 Having in mind the environmental precautions necessary, the TIDZs welcome foreign and domestic companies willing to perform activities in the area of (i) manufacturing and service activities; (ii) storage of goods for the purposes of the company user of the TIDZ; (iii) bank and other financial activities; (iv) insurance activities and reinsurance of real estate and people; and (v) other activities exclusively for the purposes of the performance of the working activities in the TIDZs.

-The TIDZs have become Macedonia’s most attractive investment opportunities, due to the generally favorable economic climate, but mostly due to the incentives the Government has provided to attract foreign investors, as follows:
+The TIDZs have become North Macedonia’s most attractive investment opportunities, due to the generally favourable economic climate, but mostly due to the incentives the Government has provided to attract foreign investors, as follows:

 Besides the aforementioned tax reliefs, the user of a TIDZ is also exempt from VAT for trade of goods and services within the TDIZ and import of goods in the TDIZ which are intended for purposes of production.
 This exemption is not applicable for trade, nor import of goods and services which are intended for end users.

-Outside the TIDZs, companies incorporated with foreign capital can enjoy the same incentives as the domestic ones (e.g. exemption from certain taxes and contributions when hiring certain categories of the population; grants; etc.).
+Outside the above, companies incorporated with foreign capital can enjoy the same incentives as the domestic ones (e.g. exemption from certain taxes and contributions when hiring certain categories of the population; grants; etc.).